Support Us Button Widget

 Photo evidence of “The Tastier Peach State” | Photo via @macgregororchard

-In honor of peach season in the Upstate, we’re taking a look at a battle that pits one state against another: Georgia, “The Peach State” vs. South Carolina, “The Tastier Peach State,” which is the nickname Clemson’s official “peach expert” gave SC over a decade ago.
+In honor of our inaugural Peach Week, we’re taking a look at a battle that pits one state against another: Georgia, “The Peach State” vs. South Carolina, “The Tastier Peach State,” which is the nickname Clemson’s official “peach expert” gave SC over a decade ago.

 Let’s take a look, battle by battle, at why we think SC peaches come out on top in this so-called “Peach War.”